Juris-M/legal-resource-registry/README.md

     shell> git commit -m "Update to Atlantis" -a
 ```

-After pushing your changes, visit the Legal Resource Registry
-project in your GitHub account, and file a pull request:
+After pushing your changes, visit the Legal Resource Registry project in your GitHub account, and file a pull request:

 ![](./assets/images/pull-request.png)

+Follow the instructions to complete the request, and we’ll be in touch!

+— Frank Bennett, Nisshin City near Nagoya, Japan, August 24, 2019

 ------------------